duckietown/docs-duckiesky_high_school/book/duckiesky_high_school/12-electronics/20-soldering/20-soldering-skill.md

 <div class='requirements' markdown='1'>

 Requires:

-**Hardware** - soldering irons, soldering mats, solder fume extractors, solder rolls, solder flux, spare wire **Previous lesson** - Intro to Soldering
+**Hardware** -

+- Soldering irons

+- Soldering mats

+- Solder fume extractors

+- Solder rolls

+- Solder fluxp

+- Spare wire

+**Previous lesson** - [Intro to Soldering][https://docs.duckietown.org/daffy/downloads/duckiesky_high_school/docs-duckiesky_high_school/branch/daffy-develop/duckiesky_high_school/out/electronics_soldering_introduction.html#sec:electronics-soldering-introduction]

 Result:

+**Knowledge** -

-**Knowledge** - Understanding the principles of effective soldering, and being able to through-hole solder succesfully.
+- Understanding the principles of effective soldering

+**Skills** -

+- Being able to through-hole solder succesfully

 </div>

-## Lesson Title
-Building Skill with Soldering
+## Building Skill with Soldering

 ### STANDARDS: Next Generation Science Standards (NGSS) and International Society for Technology in Education (ISTE)

-__NGSS: HS-PS3-3__: Students who demonstrate understanding can design, build and refine a device that works within given constraints to convert one form of energy into another form of energy.
+_NGSS: HS-PS3-3_: Students who demonstrate understanding can design, build and refine a device that works within given constraints to convert one form of energy into another form of energy.

-__ISTE: 1d__: Students: understand the fundamental concepts of technology operations, demonstrate the ability to choose, use and troubleshoot current technologies and are able to transfer their knowledge to explore emerging technologies.
+_ISTE: 1d_: Understand the fundamental concepts of technology operations, demonstrate the ability to choose, use and troubleshoot current technologies and are able to transfer their knowledge to explore emerging technologies.

 ### Assessments and Evidence of Understanding

+By the end of this lesson, students should be able to solder with flux and through-hole solder.

 ### AGENDA (Brief Summary of Activities)